Common Names

 Tell your healthcare providers about any dietary supplements you’re taking, such as herbs, vitamins, minerals, and natural or home remedies.
 This will help them manage your care and keep you safe.

-Since vitamin B12 is found in many foods, deficiency is more common in the elderly, strict vegetarians, or those who take oral contraceptives, or medications for gastric disorders or insulin resistance.
-High levels of folic acid intake may mask a B12 deficiency.
-Patients should discuss supplement use with their physicians.
+Since vitamin B12 is found in many foods, deficiency is more common in the elderly, strict vegetarians, or those who take oral contraceptives or medications for gastric disorders or insulin resistance.
+Also, high folic acid intake may mask a B12 deficiency, so it's important for patients to discuss any supplement use with their physicians.

-Studies are mixed on whether vitamin B12 in combination with folate and B6 can reduce breast cancer risk. -
+Studies are mixed on whether vitamin B12 in combination with folate and B6 can reduce cancer risk, and it may increase risk of lung or colorectal cancers.
+Additional studies are needed to determine how vitamin B12 levels may affect cancer risk. - Fatigue

 In those without a vitamin B12 deficiency, there is little indication in the medical literature that B12 supplementation can improve fatigue symptoms.